modelica/efmi-standard.org/content/introduction.md

 * [Open, freely available](/standard/#_efmi-standard_-releases-and-licensing), community-developed standard under the umbrella of the non-profit [Modelica Association](https://modelica.org/).
 * Driven by [open-source, research and industrial](/about/#map-efmi-members) tool-vendors and users from the modeling & simulation to the safety-critical embedded software domains.
 * Supporting [tools](/tools/) are first-class in their field of expertise, e.g., physics modeling ([Dymola 2023](https://www.3ds.com/products-services/catia/products/dymola/)), embedded development and rapid prototyping ([TargetLink  22.1](https://www.dspace.com/en/pub/home/products/sw/pcgs/targetlink.cfm)), software- and Hardware-in-the-Loop (SiL, HiL) testing ([TPT 19](https://piketec.com/tpt/)) etc.
-* All features are rigorously tested in tool-vendor crosschecks based on a [substantial testsuite](https://github.com/modelica/efmi-testcases) of [Modelica](https://modelica.org/modelicalanguage.html) physics-models.
+* All features are rigorously tested in tool-vendor crosschecks based on a [substantial test suite](https://github.com/modelica/efmi-testcases) of [Modelica](https://modelica.org/modelicalanguage.html) physics-models.
 * Standardized workspace based on an open container architecture for cross-vendor tooling integration, covering most important aspects for the automatic transformation of high-level models to embedded solutions.
 Supported containers are:
   * **Behavioral Model:** Reference behavior design and testing.
   * **Algorithm Code:** Target-independent intermediate-representation (IR) of solution algorithm in eFMI GALEC (***G***uarded ***A***lgorithm ***L***anguage for ***E***mbedded ***C***ontrol), a new high-level imperative language with guarantees on exception-free execution, error handling, worst time execution and memory requirements.